 - Team Rosters freeze at the time your team is checked in.
 You cannot add any players after that time and no player may be handwritten on the roster at any time, for any reason.
 SPECIAL NOTE: All teams should be sure they have MORE THAN ONE appropriately licensed coach registered with their team.
-A licensed, registered coach is required to present for the entirety of all games.
+A licensed, registered coach is required to be present for the entirety of all games.

 Q: In what age group should I register my team?